Developing Your Competency Framework – Linking Skills to Company Objectives

 |Take note of customer feature requests during interaction, take note processes that are confusing or difficult for customers and that would be best simplified with a new feature, prioritize feature suggestion based on number of requests and sends to development.||Do not log customer feature requests, work hard to create workarounds without suggesting a new feature to make things easier, send no suggestions to development.|

 As you can see above, a competency framework lays out the blueprint for ‘excellent’ performance within an organization.
-Generally, the competency framework of an organization consists of a number of competencies that can be applied to a broad number of roles within the organization.
-A good framework uses language that is clear enough for everyone to understand, explaining what an excellent job behavior really looks like, and what behavior would reveal a lack of competency.
+Generally, the competency framework of an organization consists of a number of competencies that can apply to a broad number of roles within the organization.
+In fact, a good framework uses language that is clear enough for everyone to understand.
+It explains what an excellent job behavior really looks like, and what behavior would reveal a lack of competency.

-When a common understanding is established, it becomes the benchmark against which the overall performance of an individual, project, team, or an entire organization is assessed and evaluated.
+When a common understanding is clear, it becomes the benchmark against which the overall performance of an individual, project, team, or an entire organization is assessed and evaluated.

 Benefits of Developing a Competency Framework for an Organization

 An organization that neglects to define its expected standard of performance, will become an organization where the judgment of good, bad or excellent will be highly subjective.
 Certainly, when a company or an organization does not have a common understanding of good, bad and excellent, its judgment cannot be fair and cannot lead to development priorities.

 A properly defined competency framework on the other hand, helps your company:

 - Ensure that people work effectively and produce results.

 - Select and recruit employees that are a strong fit for the role and organization.